renabasheer0411-ux/Churn-Prediction/README.md

 No deep learning framework or cloud infra is used — this is a classical ML pipeline deliberately kept to a stack that's fast to run, easy to read, and standard for tabular business data.

-## Possible Extensions
+## Future Enhancements

-- Hyperparameter tuning (GridSearchCV) for the Gradient Boosting model
-- SHAP values for more interpretable feature attribution
+* **Predictive Modeling:** Apply hyperparameter tuning and SHAP-based interpretability to sharpen churn predictions and explain individual results.
+* **Advanced Visualization:** Build dynamic dashboards in Tableau or Power BI for real-time churn monitoring.
+* **Deep Dive into Customer-Segment Analysis:** Explore churn patterns at the individual customer-segment level (e.g., by contract type, tenure band, or service bundle) rather than only in aggregate.
-- A simple Streamlit app to serve live predictions
+* **Deployment:** Wrap the trained model in a simple Streamlit or Flask app to serve live churn predictions.
-- Cost-based threshold tuning (weigh false negatives vs. false positives by actual retention-offer cost)
+* **Cost-Based Threshold Tuning:** Move off the default 0.5 classification threshold and optimize it against real retention-offer cost vs. customer lifetime value.